-However there is another powerful muscle on the outside of your arm - the deltoid muscle - that may be re-educated to compensate for the torn rotator cuff.
+The deltoid muscle - must be re-educated to compensate for the torn rotator cuff.
 The function within this muscle is crucial to achieving a successful result from your reverse shoulder operation

-The following exercises should be done three to five times a day to strengthen your deltoid muscle.
+The following exercises should be done five times a day to strengthen your deltoid muscle.
 It will reduce your pain and improve both the range of movement and your arm function.